 29997.
 Readings in Sociology.
 PQ: Consent of instructor and program chair.
 Students are required to submit the College Reading and Research Course Form.
-With consent of instructor, students may take this course for P/F grading if it is not being used to meet requirements for the sociology major.
+With consent of instructor, students may take this course for P/F grading if it is not being used to meet program requirements.
 Summer, Autumn, Winter, Spring.

 29998.
 Senior Seminar.
-PQ: Open only to students with fourth-year standing who are majoring in sociology.
+PQ: Open only to students who are majoring in sociology.
 Must be taken for a quality grade.
-This course is a forum for students to present their B.A. papers.
-Students typically take this three-quarter sequence in the Autumn, Winter, and Spring Quarters of their fourth year.
-Each quarter counts as one-third course credit; however, students formally register for only one quarter, usually Spring Quarter.
-Students graduating at a time other than June should participate in three quarters of the senior seminar in the twelve months before graduation.
-See the more general statement about the B.A. paper in the brochure Undergraduate Program in Sociology, which is available in the departmental office.
+This required yearlong course is a forum for students who are majoring in sociology to present their BA papers.
+Students typically enroll in Autumn or Winter Quarter of their fourth year.
+Students attend the seminar during Spring Quarter of their third year and during Autumn and Winter Quarters of their fourth year.
+They submit a completed thesis during Spring Quarter of their fourth year.
+Students who are not graduating in June should participate in three quarters of the senior seminar in the twelve months before graduation.
+See the more general statement about the BA paper in the brochure Undergraduate Program in Sociology, which is available in the departmental office.
 Autumn, Winter, Spring.

 29999.
-B.A.
-Honors Paper.
+BA Honors Paper.
 PQ: Consent of instructor and program chair.
-Open only to students who are applying for honors.
+Open only to students who wish to be considered for honors.
 Students are required to submit the College Reading and Research Course Form.
 Must be taken for a quality grade.
 Summer, Autumn, Winter, Spring.